-Report of factual findings to the Board of Directors of Oman Arab Bank SAOC in respect of Basel II - Pillar III Disclosures
+Report of factual findings to the Board of Directors of Oman Arab Bank SAOC in respect of Basel II - Pillar III Disclosures and Basel III related disclosures

-We have performed the procedures agreed with you and as prescribed in the Central Bank of Oman ("CBO") Circular No BM 1027 dated December 4, 2007 with respect to the Bases II - Pillar III disclosures ("the disclosures") of the Oman Arab Bank SAOC ("the Bank") set out on pages 1 to 12 as at and for the year ended December 31, 2013.
-The disclosures were prepared by the management in accordance with the CBO's Circular No. BM 1009 dated September 13, 2006 and Circular No. BM 1027 dated December 4, 2007.
+We have performed the procedures agreed with you and as prescribed in the Central Bank of Oman ("CBO") Circular No BM 1027 dated December 4, 2007 with respect to the Basel II - Pillar III disclosures and Basel III related disclosures (the disclosures) of the Oman Arab Bank SAOC ("the bank") set out on the attached pages as at and for the year ended December 31, 2014.
+The disclosures were prepared by the management in accordance with the CBO's Circular No. BM 1009 dated September 13, 2006 and Circular No. BM 1027 dated December 4, 2007 and BM 1114 dated November 17, 2013.
 Our engagement was undertaken in accordance with the International Standard on Related Services applicable to agreed-upon procedures engagements.
-The procedures, as set out in Circular No. BM 1027 dated December 4, 2007, were performed solely to assist you in evaluating the bank's compliance with the disclosure requirements set out in CBO's Circular number BM 1009 dated September 13, 2006.
+The procedures, as set out in Circular No. BM 1027 dated December 4, 2007, were performed solely to assist you in evaluating the Bank's compliance with the disclosure requirements set out in CBO's Circular number BM 1009 dated September 13, 2006 and BM 1114 dated November 17, 2013.